Bangladesh–Vietnam relations

 Bangladesh–Vietnam relations refer to the bilateral relations between Bangladesh and Vietnam.

 History

-Bangladesh supported the Vietnamese people and Bangladesh had established ties on 11 February 1973 with Viet Nam and protests were held in support of Vietnam.
-Bangladesh was the second Asian country and the first South Asian to recognise and establish diplomatic relations at ambassadorial level with the Provisional Revolutionary Government of the Republic of South Viet Nam (July 1973).
+Bangladesh supported the Vietnamese people and Bangladesh had established ties on 11 February 1973 with Vietnam and protests were held in support of Vietnam.
+Bangladesh was the second Asian country and the first in South Asia to recognise and establish diplomatic relations at ambassadorial level with the Provisional Revolutionary Government of the Republic of South Vietnam (July 1973).
 Prime Minister Khaleda Zia was the first Bangladeshi head of government to visit Vietnam in May 2004.
 In 2013 the two nations celebrated the 40th anniversary of the establishment of diplomatic ties.
 Bangladesh and Vietnam have embassies in each other's countries.
 Prime Minister Sheikh Hasina visited Vietnam in 2012 to promote ties.
-The President of Bangladesh, Abdul Hamid, went on a state visit of Vietnam in August 2015.
+The President of Bangladesh, Mohammad Abdul Hamid, went on a state visit of Vietnam in August 2015.
 He was received by Vietnamese President Truong Tan Sang.